franzaps/n2m3u8/README.md

 ```

 - Content has the m3u8 index information, all filenames MUST be hashes, which will be looked up by exact match in `x` tags.
 NOTE: This is _not_ a master m3u8.
-- Each `x` tag specifies a segment hash, plus EXTINF and a Blossom relay hint (tags are in order)
+- Each `x` tag specifies a segment hash and a Blossom relay hint (tags are in order)
 - Each `url` tag specifies a Blossom server to check for segments, starting from first to last
 - The optional `aes_key` tag provides the AES-128-CBC key in base64 format to decrypt the content (segements can still be encrypted but the key provided out of band), if present `#EXT-X-KEY:METHOD=AES-128,URI="file:///tmp/enc.key",IV=0x00000000000000000000000000000000` will be injected in the resulting m3u8